sneakypete81/sublime_custom_builder/README.md

 Now give it a name and press Enter.

-That's it, you should see the command output appear in the output pane.
+That's it, you should see the command output appear in the *Output Pane*.

-Now when you bring up the Custom Builder selector you will see the new command at the top of the list.
+Now when you bring up the *Custom Builder* selector you will see the new command at the top of the list.

 ![Custom Builder selector](https://github.com/sneakypete81/images/raw/master/sublime_custom_builder_screenshot_single.png)

 Editing Commands
 ----------------

-You can edit your existing commands by opening the ```Custom Builder.sublime-settings``` file in your ```Packages/User``` folder:
+You can edit your existing commands by opening the *Custom Builder.sublime-settings* file in your *Packages/User* folder:

 ```
 {